awalsh234/intro-coding/README.md

-# intro-coding
+# Intro to Coding
-Basic coding commands
+Set of coding tutorials and resources using three programming languages: bash, python, and R.